-You’ve spent time, energy and money into picking out the perfect floor for your space and now you want to make sure you can protect it.
+You’ve spent time, energy and money picking out the perfect floor for your space, and now you want to make sure you can protect it.
 You want that new floor feeling to last as long as possible.
 You want to know (not guess, KNOW) beyond any shadow of a doubt that you are doing the right thing to maintain and preserve your investment.

 So now you ask the question that has kept you awake at night, tossing and turning in the anguish of not knowing: “How, so am I supposed to clean and maintain my precious new floor?!”

 I admit- perhaps you are slightly less dramatic than I am.
 Maybe you’ve only lost a bit of sleep due to mild rustling.
 What’s important is that we have collected a number of best practices with the intention of keeping both you and your floor happy.

 Regular cleaning of your floor is actually one of the best things you can do for it.
 Walking on dust and debris can actually act like sandpaper causing accelerated wear and tear on your floor.
 We recommend the following:

 • Sweep and vacuum regularly to keep the floor free of excess debris.
 When using a vacuum, make sure to turn off the rotating brush or beater bar to prevent scratches to your floor.

 • Don’t use steam mops.
 Steam mops use lots of heat and lots of water to clean.
 Neither of those things is good for your hardwood floor.
 The heat can damage your finish and excess moisture can lead to cupping and warping of the planks.